Jerefortune/BSE2210_Design_Group45/BSE2210_Design_GroupXX/Docs/README_BSE2210.md

 ## Contributions
 - **Fortune Jere:** Led design principles discussion, created UML diagrams, explained artifacts.
 - **Richard Phiri:** Prepared business case, outsourcing analysis.
-- **Joshua mazaz:** Covered cultural intelligence, DevOps/DevSecOps, and AI ethics.
+- **Joshua mazaza:** Covered cultural intelligence, DevOps/DevSecOps, and AI ethics.

 ## Reflection on AI Usage
 AI tools (such as ChatGPT) were used to help structure the report, provide references, and generate sample diagrams.
-However, all content was critically rfined by the team.
+However, all content was critically refined by the team.
-Final arguments, examples, and discussions were hum
+Final arguments, examples, and discussions were human based.